vishnunaini/vishnunaini.github.io/README.md

 License:

-The underlying theme in the javascripts and stylesheets folders is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
+The underlying theme in the js and css folders is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).

 The license does not extend to any content written or published by the author in index.html or any other page or document.